A Comprehensive Overview Of Data Quality Monitoring

 Understand business, data, and technical requirements

 What requirements must be met to consider your data suitable for the business problem in question?
-Understanding the business requirements for your use case would help you develop the data and technical requirements needed for successfully monitoring the quality of your data.
+Understanding the business requirements for your use case would help you develop the data and technical requirements needed to monitor the quality of your data successfully.

 Define key metrics

 You also want to define the key metrics relevant to the specific business use case.
-For example, a key metric may be for a data pipeline to output an average customer order every day at 8 PM to the data presentation layer (such as a Tableau dashboard).
+For example, a key metric may be for a data pipeline to output an average customer order daily at 8 p.m. to the data presentation layer (such as a Tableau dashboard).

-The goal here is to align the business requirements with technical requirements for the data system.
-What are the SLAs, SLOs, and SLIs that would be required to run the system successfully?
+The goal here is to align the business requirements with the technical requirements for the data system.
+What SLAs, SLOs, and SLIs would be required to run the system successfully?
 The output from this step should give you the insights necessary to set metrics for the five pillars of data observability we discussed earlier.